Texas Tech University

 The online doctorate has the same admissions requirements as the onsite Ph.D.
 The diploma and transcripts will indicate simply "Ph.D. in Technical Communication and Rhetoric."
 Our philosophy is that our online programs should differ ONLY in the delivery means, not in standards and quality.

 All online program applicants need to sign and return our distance learning agreement, which indicates that you understand our technology and time requirements.
 In addition to the onsite PhD application requirements, the online program requires a letter of commitment from your employer, since virtually everyone we plan to admit into the program will be doing their studies and research while working for someone else.
 This letter of commitment from your employer explicitly acknowledging that class and May workshop attendance is obligatory.
 This letter must be signed and on company letterhead.
-Your employer should indicate in this letter that they a) support your efforts to complete the program, b) acknowledge the program will require you to attend online classes one or two weekday evenings during normal semesters, and also to attend mandatory two-week seminars in May of each year, an c) agree to give you the time and space needed to attend classes, seminars, or any other required TCR activities.
+Your employer should indicate in this letter that they a) support your efforts to complete the program, b) acknowledge the program will require you to attend online classes one or two weekday evenings during normal semesters, and also to attend mandatory three-day seminars in May of each year, an c) agree to give you the time and space needed to attend classes, seminars, or any other required TCR activities.
 The idea, of course, is that you and your employer need to be on the same page regarding this lengthy endeavor.

 All other application requirements are identical to the on-campus doctoral program.